RutamBhagat/Code-Wizard-LangGraph-C_RAG/body.md

-{"chat_id": "IBdUk3S", "question": "What is the purpose of the LangChain framework?"}
+{"chat_id": "IBdUk3S", "question": "explain it to me in more details with code"}